Geo123abc/Geo123abc.github.io/index.md

-# Welcome to Geo123abc - a website for geoscientists.
+# Geo123abc - a website for geoscientists.

 Share experiences in studying Geology.
 Sharing is happiness.